-Part 1 is titled “Inclusivity is for Everyone”
+“Inclusivity is for Everyone”

 When I talk about inclusivity and accessibility, something I’m passionate about, time flies.
 The interview is very casual, we talk about real life examples and how to get people and companies to be more inclusive.
 The only thing missing was snacks and drinks, I truly enjoyed chatting with Matthew about these subjects.

 It’s the second time I give an interview from my personal point of view.
 The first one I did in the summer last year for a podcast about chronic illness and disability.
 It hasn’t gone online yet.
 And now this one that I did last week.
 If you know me or have read my blogs, you know I always get personal in my storytelling, to a certain degree.

 Giving interviews is new to me and thus has a learning curve to it.
 Considering I’m an expert by experience, I always feel extra vulnerable when talking about inclusion.
 Also, we humans are in constant state of change.
 Opinions I have now may change later.
 There is also the fact that I won’t remember months later, let alone years later what I talked about.